Coronavirus: Library Resources and Services

 Digital Access to Our Books

-The HathiTrust Digital Library is responding to the current emergency by providing members of our campus community with temporary access to books in their digital library that are also in the UC Libraries’ physical collections, including those still under copyright.
+The HathiTrust Digital Library responded to the pandemic by providing members of our campus community with temporary access to books in their digital library that are also in the UC Libraries’ physical collections, including those still under copyright.
 This emergency expanded access ended as of September 13, 2021, as part of UC Davis’ preparation for a full return to campus.